Dark Tower (1987 film)

 Dark Tower is a 1987 supernatural horror film directed by Freddie Francis and starring Michael Moriarty, Jenny Agutter, Theodore Bikel, Carol Lynley, Kevin McCarthy and Anne Lockhart.
 It centers on a high-rise building haunted by a malicious presence.

-The film had a troubled production, with Freddie Francis disowning the final cut and crediting under a pseudonym, 'Ken Barnett'.
+The film had a troubled production, with Freddie Francis disowning the final cut and crediting under the pseudonym Ken Barnett.
 This was his final film as director, before he returned to cinematography full-time.
-It premiered at the MIFED Film Festival in October 1987, and was released direct-to-video in the United States.
+It premiered at the MIFED Film Festival in October 1987, and was released direct-to-video in the United States in February 1989.

 Plot

 After a window washer plunges to his death from a high-rise, several people come to investigate, including security consultant Dennis Randall.
 He cannot locate a problem, but decides to investigate further when more gruesome deaths take place inside and around the office building.
 His investigations appear to show a sinister force behind all the deaths, a supernatural entity.